 KB: Can you explain a couple of key ways smartphones can be life-changing for smallholders?

-DD: The Western audience takes for granted the reason these phones are life-changing: basic record keeping.
+DD: The Western audience takes for granted the reason these phones are life-changing: basic record keeping on the blockchain.
 The ability to prove that someone owes you money, or that you need to pay them at the end of the season is very valuable in rural communities.
 If I’m a farmer and you’re a worker, and you come help me with my harvest and I’ll pay you when I get paid, we’ve both got a record of what we agreed on – and that allows the transaction to happen and be recorded on the blockchain.

 KB: We definitely take for granted how easy it is for us in developed nations to have invoices, follow-up systems and accounting systems – meanwhile, some smallholder farms rarely even use receipts.

-Because another issue in developing nations is that when someone wrongs you, getting that situation rectified is often difficult – and having vague records makes it substantially more difficult.
+Because another issue in developing nations is that when someone wrongs you, getting that situation rectified is often difficult – and having vague records makes it substantiallymore difficult.
 It usually comes down to who bribes the police more.
 Not that all police take bribes, but it is an unfortunate aspect of developing markets.
-Once you’ve got good records and the cooperative members know it, those sorts of situation will tend to solve themselves without having to getting anyone else involved.
+Once you’ve got good records, and the cooperative members know it, those sorts of situations will tend to solve themselves without having to getting anyone else involved.